jacob35/March-Madness-App/README.md

 2. Group teams according to defensive and offensive efficiency rankings.
 3. See historical seed statistics.

-This app utilize data from sports-reference.com.
+This app utilizes data from sports-reference.com.
 This app uses pandas to clean, manipulate, and analyze the data.
 This app uses streamlit for all front end features.